Location: Cold Spring Harbor, NY

 Date of hike: Oct.
 11, 2025

-Wawapek Preserve features a short trail through a hilly hardwood forest that overlooks Cold Spring Harbor’s Inner Harbor.
-I learned about the preserve when I profiled an East Northport teen named Abby Taft, who spearheaded the creation of a native milkweed garden for monarch butterflies on the property, for Newsday’s “Hometown Hero” section that runs on Sundays.
-Since I hadn’t heard of the preserve, I was eager to explore it.
-Needless to say, I’m glad I did.
+Wawapek Preserve features a short trail through a gorgeous hardwood forest that overlooks Cold Spring Harbor’s Inner Harbor.
+I learned about the preserve when I profiled an East Northport teenager named Abby Taft, who recently created a milkweed garden for monarch butterflies on the property, for Newsday’s “Hometown Hero” section that runs on Sundays.
+Since I hadn’t heard of the preserve before, I was eager to explore it.
+And I'm glad I did.

-Before exploring, I researched the history and habitats of Wawapek Preserve, which is owned and managed by the North Shore Land Alliance.
-Apparently, the preserve was once part of a 600-plus acre estate owned by the de Forest family that encompassed the Wawapek Farm and the heirs of lawyer and philanthropist Robert Weeks de Forest expressed interest in having part of the property preserved in 2006.
-“This was their summer retreat while they were based in New York City, where Mr. Robert Weeks de Forest was instrumental in the initial growth of the Metropolitan Museum of Art and president of the institution in the early 1900s,” said a sign near the preserve's entrance.
-The alliance was able to acquire and permanently protect the “environmentally significant property” in 2015, according to its website, and today it boasts a small meadow with a pollinator garden and a "mature hardwood forest that comprises 60% of the preserve."
+Prior to hiking, I researched the history and habitats of Wawapek Preserve, which is owned and operated by the North Shore Land Alliance.
+Apparently, Wawapek was once part of a 600-plus acre estate owned by the de Forest family that included the Wawapek Farm and the heirs of lawyer and philanthropist Robert Weeks de Forest expressed interest in having part of the property preserved in 2006.
+“This was their summer retreat while the family was based in New York City, where Robert Weeks de Forest had been instrumental in the initial growth of the Metropolitan Museum of Art and president of the institution in the early 1900s,” said a sign near the preserve's entrance.
+The alliance was able to acquire and permanently protect the environmentally-significant property in 2015, according to its website, and today the parcel is comprised of a small meadow that includes a pollinator garden as well as the "mature hardwood forest that comprises 60% of the preserve."
 “This was the first time in Suffolk County that a private organization shared title with the county,” the website said.

-With regard to wildlife, you’ll see everything from box turtles to red foxes to screech owls, while tree species include American beech, black birch and red maple.
-As for plants, native trumpet honeysuckle was planted to replace wisteria at the preserve’s trellis in 2018, and an assortment of highbush blueberry bushes “are laden with delectable fruit in summer,” according to the alliance’s website.
-Meanwhile, a pollinator garden attracts various insects including bees and butterflies, while mountain laurel, spicebush and American holly are native species “that promote biodiversity and create wildlife habitat,” a sign said.
+With regard to wildlife, you'll see everything from box turtles to red foxes to screech owls, while trees include American beech, black birch and red maple.
+As for plant life, there is everything from trumpet honeysuckles to highbush blueberry bushes that are "laden with delectable fruit in summer,” according to the alliance’s website.
+Meanwhile, a pollinator garden attracts insects like bees and butterflies, while mountain laurel, spicebush and American holly help to "promote biodiversity and create wildlife habitat,” a sign stated.

-In closing, I’d definitely recommend visiting Wawapek Preserve if you live in or near Cold Spring Harbor.
-It’s a peaceful and quiet hike, which is in stark contrast to the challenging and heavily-trafficked trail of the neighboring Gold Spring Harbor State Park.
-If the state park's hard hike is your main course, then you should make the pretty preserve your dessert.
+In closing, I’d definitely recommend visiting the preserve if you live near Cold Spring Harbor.
+It’s an easy and quiet hike, which is the exact opposite of the harder and heavily-trafficked trail in the neighboring Cold Spring Harbor State Park.
+If the state park's hilly hike is your main course, you should make this pretty preserve your dessert.
 You’ll be glad you did.

 No comments: